 15 Basic Components of a Building Structure

 A building is one of the basic requirements for human living.
 It provides shelter as well as security in both the domains of the natural and social environment.
+Currently, there are different types of buildings like – residential, commercial, educational, etc., and each type of building is designed for a specific purpose.
 A building structure is all about the arrangements and alignments of its complex parts.
-There are 15 basic components of a building structure which are as follows.
+There are 15 basic components of a building structure or parts of a building structure which are as follows.

 - Plinth Beam

 - Tie Beam

 Foundation makes the base of a building.
 Thus, it forms a basic structural unit over which the whole building is built.
 The building loads should be evenly distributed over the base in response to the soil depth so that it causes no settlement damage.
 A solid ground is preferable for the ideal making of a foundation.

 A shallow foundation comprises individual footing or isolated footing, combined footing, strip foundation, raft or mat foundation whereas, deep foundation includes, pile foundation and drilled shafts or caissons.
 The foundation size varies due to structural and site ground conditions.
 Thus standardization is not possible for foundation size.
 Generally, for a small row house, the depth of the foundation should be at least 1.5 m. from ground level.

 The plinth beam is another part of a building.
 A plinth beam is a kind of beam structure that provides stability to the settlements and work as a protector from earthquake.
 A plinth beam generally lies between the ground and the floor.
 It helps in preventing the surface water to enter the building by raising the floor above the ground level.

 The beam which is provided above the plinth level is known as the tie beam.
 This is another important building component that are act as a length breaker in the columns and makes a structure as a frame.